pypm/home/docs/studies/index.md

 ## Case studies

+Click on the links in the titles below to see detailed reults from the studies.

 ### May 18, 2020: [9 provinces](prov20200518/index.md)

 The most sensitive indicator to detect changes in the spread of the virus is the daily number cases.